 3.21 Response Time Index (RTI)

 A measure of sprinkler sensitivity expressed as RTI= τ (u)1/2 where τ is the time constant of the heat responsive element in units of seconds, and u is the gas velocity expressed in feet per second (or meters per second).
 The quantity J relates the properties of the heat responsive element and the heated gas flow.
 RTI can be used to predict the response of a sprinkler in fire environments defined in terms of gas temperature and velocity versus time.
-RTI is expressed in units of (m.s)1/2
+RTI is expressed in units of (m.s)1/2 .

 3.22 Service Pressure